 So if it turns out that I can dissolve a few sublingual tabs under my tongue every day and still get a decent amount of B12 to keep my body healthy, I will surely ditch the needles.
 Then all the fad dieters and body builders can continue to pay ridiculous amounts of money for injections that do very little for them.
 After all, this is America, and people have every right to be swindled by charlatans.

-If you are considering writing a guest blog post, please contact us for answers to any questions you may have and discuss a timeframe for submitting your blog.
+If you are considering writing a guest post, please contact us for answers to any questions you may have and discuss a timeframe for submitting your story.

-The NSFC Blog Guidelines will help you get started.
+The NSFC Guest Post Guidelines will help you get started.

 One of my favorite aspects of my involvement with No Stomach For Cancer is connecting with others – patients, their families, and medical professionals.
 Each day we live our mission statement of “supporting research and uniting the caring power of people worldwide affected by stomach cancer.”